microsoft/WindowsAppConsult-TechDemos/README.md

 # Project

-This repo provide you modernization demonstration for Desktop and UWP applications.
+This repository provides you modernization demonstrations for Desktop and UWP applications.

 ## Contributing